flaviogalon/flaviogalon.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Backend software engineer with bachelor's degree in Electronics Engineering.

-Skilled in Python, Javascript, Java, C and microservices serverless applications, as a software engineer I have had the opportunity to work on software architecture, development, testing, troubleshooting and deployment for embedded systems, IoT and web based software applications.
+Software engineer with 6+ years of experience.
+For the last 4 years I've been developing applications as a back-end developer mainly with Python.

+I'm currently employed as a Software Engineer (level 4) at 888Spectate, where I actively collaborate with software architects on planning and designing, development and testing software.
+My tasks usually involve complex domain business logic and performance requirements that demands fast, clean and reliable software.

+<b>Skills:</b> Python 2/3, Javascript, SQL, NoSQL, Redis, Linux, Docker, microservices, asynchronous frameworks, AWS, data structures, geospatial data processing.

-<b>Interests:</b> Python, Microservices, SQL, Software Architecture
+<b>Interests:</b> Python, Rust, Microservices, SQL, Software Architecture.